ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/testing_greentea.md

 ...
 ```

-After compilation, you can use the `--run-list` argument to list all tests that are ready to be ran.
+After compilation, you can use the `--run-list` argument to list all tests that are ready to be run.

 ### Executing all tests